 This Big Wool cardi I've been working on since the beginning of January.
 You're looking aghast at the ten or something rows I've done?
 Yeah, me too.
 First I had to wrap my head around the concept of knitting top down.
 It is embarrasingly simple, really, unless you happen to be me and to be looking at the Vogue Knitting book.
 Now that I've got the idea down, I'm having problems increasing at the front edges.
 This is not going to be a v-neck cardi (oh how easy that would be), but the neck will be rounded and I have to cast on ten or so stitches.
 Whenever I try that though I get big holes or funny looking stitches, so I know I must be doing something wrong.
 I have consulted several knitting books without finding anything on how to increase multiple stitches in your knitting.
 Anyone got a book or website info they could share?
 I'd be ever so grateful and might actually finish the jacket this month.

-The other project I've been obsessing about is this cardi, 'Raindrop' from Rowan's 'Plaid Collection'.
+this cardi, 'Raindrop' from Rowan's 'Plaid Collection'.
 I'm using the unravelled Cork that was once a slightly boring half-finished sweater designed by me.
 Now, even though both Cork and Plaid are similar in gauge, I get 15 sts to 4", while the pattern asks for 11 sts.
 It calls for 8 skeins, and I have ten skeins of Cork.
 I want to knit this top down as well because I'm not sure I'll have enough yarn, but the pattern conversion is tricky, what with all the diamonds having to line up at the neck edge.
 But it's a V!
 The jacket is straight down but I'll add some waist shaping to it.

 I've also had a little jewelry factory going.
 I had made a very simple gold wire circle necklace for my office secret santa, and a lot of my coworkers liked it so much that they put in multiple orders for one.
 I didn't get a chance to take a picture yet, but I have one more to make and will photograph it.